 The Trust in Scotland

-More than ever before, programmes such as ours are crucial to ensure that young people acquire the necessary skills for a successful transition into employment, higher and further education.
+More than ever before, our programmes are crucial to ensure that young people gain the skills they need to thrive in employment, higher and further education.
 We need to fundraise £750,000 annually to support access to our courses and work with disadvantaged young people from across Scotland.

 We deliver our programmes in Scotland from our centre based at Loch Eil, near Fort William.
 It’s the ideal location for big outdoor adventures that lead to significant learning.